Egyptian goose

 - It could be transported as an ornamental species, although a sales ban and eradication plan are in place.

-- Only two records in Ireland and only two records in Northern Ireland.
+- Only two passing through records in Northern Ireland.

-- More information can be seen on NBDC and NBN Atlas NI.
+- More distribution information can be seen on NBN Atlas NI.

 Methods for Prevention: